In this document

 Token Based Authentication

-Here, Postman (chrome extension) will be used to demonstrate requests and responses.
+Here, Postman (Chrome extension) will be used to demonstrate requests and responses.

 Just made a GET request to http://localhost:62114/api/services/app/user/GetAll with Content-Type="application/json" and Authorization="Bearer your- auth-token ".
-Almost all operations available on UI are also available as API and can be consumed easily.

 Migrator Console Application

 The startup template includes a tool, Migrator.exe, to easily migrate your databases.
 You can run this application to create/migrate the host and tenant databases.

 This application gets the host connection string from it's own appsettings.json file.
 In the beginning, it will be the same in the appsettings.json in the .Web.Host project.
 Be sure that the connection string in the config file is the database you want.
 After getting the host connection string, it first creates the host database and applies migrations if they don't already exist.
 It then gets the connection strings of the tenant databases and runs migrations against those databases.
 It skips a tenant if it does not have a dedicated database or its database has already been migrated by another tenant (for shared databases between multiple tenants).

 You can use this tool on the development or on the production environment to migrate databases on deployment instead of EntityFramework's own tooling (which requires some configuration and can only work for a single database/tenant in one run).